LostAndDead/Meta-Quest-Forensics-Documentation/docs/extraction/mtp.md

 ## Write blocker

-Before connecting the Meta Quest 3 to a computer for data extraction, it is essential to use a [write blocker](/golssary#write-blocker) to prevent any changes to the device's internal storage.
+Before connecting the Meta Quest 3 to a computer for data extraction, it is essential to use a [write blocker](/golssary#write-blocker) to prevent any changes to the device's internal storage[^1].

 Many hardware and software solutions are available for write blocking, where possible use a hardware write blocker for the most reliable protection, however most software write blockers are sufficient for general use.

-In this guide, we will use a software [write blocker](/golssary#write-blocker)[^1] to prevent any changes to the Meta Quest 3's internal storage during the extraction process.
+In this guide, we will use a software [write blocker](/golssary#write-blocker)[^2] to prevent any changes to the Meta Quest 3's internal storage during the extraction process.

 ![A free software write blocker set to block write access to all removable devices.](/img/docs/ratool.png)
 <figcaption>*A free software write blocker set to block write access to all removable devices.*</figcaption>